vmware/powershell-module-for-vmware-cloud-foundation/docs/functions/Network Pools/Remove-VCFNetworkIPPool.md

 ```

 #### -ipStart
-- Start IP in the new range
+- Start IP in the range

 ```yaml
 Type: String